Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-02-THM-Splunk-Exploring-SPL.md

 You can interact with this room's machine directly from the browser by following the provided link.
 Of course you can connect through the vpn or attackbox if you prefer.

-It's worth noting that the machine is painfully slow - maybe grab a coffee when you're actually getting it to do anything!
+It's worth noting that the machine can be painfully slow - maybe grab a coffee when you're actually getting it to do anything!

 ---